pytroll/satpy/doc/source/dev_guide/custom_reader.rst

 =================================

 In order to add a reader to satpy, you will need to create two files:

  - a YAML file for describing the files to read and the datasets that are available
  - a python file implementing the actual reading of the datasets and metadata

+Satpy implements readers by defining a single "reader" object that pulls information from one or more file handler objects.
+The base reader class provided by Satpy is enough for most cases and does not need to be modified.
+The individual file handler classes do need to be created due to the small differences between file formats.

-For this tutorial, we will implement a reader for the Eumetsat NetCDF format for SEVIRI data
+The below documentation will walk through each part of making a reader in detail.
+To do this we will implement a reader for the EUMETSAT NetCDF format for SEVIRI data.

 .. _reader_naming: